Read on below to learn what you need to know about carbohydrates on the MCAT and review example MCAT Carbohydrate questions and answers.

 The Haworth projection is a cyclic shape of sugar, where the carbon has two bonds to oxygen.
 These are seen as the standard depiction in organic chemistry for carbohydrate illustrations.
 The Haworth projection causes thicker bonds between carbon atoms and represents those closest to the observer.

 When cyclic sugars are formed through intramolecular reactions (reactions between two functional groups of the same molecule), sugars known as aldoses form a hemiacetal.
 When a ketose only has a ketone group and no other further oxidized group, their cyclization forms a hemiketal.
-When dissolved in solution, most sugars have spontaneous cyclization, also known as mutarotation.
-This allows many sugars to be found in various combinations and linear forms.

 These two reagents are commonly used to detect the presence of reducing sugars.
 They react with reducing functional groups in their own unique ways: Benedict’s reacts with aldoses to form a red copper-like substance, while Tollen’s reacts with aldehydes to form a silver, mirror-like substance.